danielabar/meblog/src/markdown/private-gems-and-docker-dev.md

 RUN bundle install
 ```

-However, if any of the gems in the `Gemfile` are coming from a private registry (specifically, the Github Packages RubyGems registry), trying to build this image will fail with the following authentication error:
+However, if any of the gems in the `Gemfile` are coming from a private registry, such as [Github Packages RubyGems](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-rubygems-registry), trying to build this image will fail with the following authentication error:

 ```
 Authentication is required for rubygems.pkg.github.com.